 The Gap of Dunloe is just off the Ring of Kerry in Beaufort.
 It’s approximately 15-minutes from both Killarney and Killorglin and is part of the Reeks District of Kerry.

-There’s free parking in the car park near Kate Kearney’s cottage.
+There’s free parking in the car park near Kate Kearney’s Cottage.
 This can get busy but people come and go all the time.
-Please wait until a spot becomes available rather than parking on the roadside or using customer parking spots at Kate Kearney’s or Moriarty’s.
+Please wait until a spot becomes available rather than parking on the roadside or using customer parking spots at Kate Kearney’s Cottage or Moriarty’s shop and restaurant.

 Here are directions from Killarney